WireBoot/flipper-zero-spy-camera-detector/README.md

-# flipper-zero-spy-camera-detector
-A simple Flipper Zero app to detect spy cameras using its infrared capabilities.
 # Flipper Zero Spy Camera Detector

 This is a simple Flipper Zero application that uses the built-in infrared capabilities to detect spy cameras.